Professional Work

 Skills & Certifications

-• Meaning-Centered Psychotherapy for Cancer Care Providers Training, Memorial Sloan Kettering
+• Meaning-Centered Psychotherapy for Cancer Care Providers Training, Memorial Sloan Kettering Cancer Center

 • EMDR Trauma Therapist, Certificate, Parts I and II, Parnell Institute